omarandstuff/reducthor/README.md

 ### All the request action callbacks

-The request action has several usefull callbacks for every event the request is coming through where we can mutate the state as our convenience.
+The request action has several useful callbacks for every event the request is coming through where we can mutate the state as our convenience.

 ```js
 // actions/getPosts.js